jyot-prakash/camunda-docs-manual/content/reference/rest/process-definition/post-start-process-instance.md

   </tr>
   <tr>
     <td>businessKey</td>
-    <td>The business key the process instance is to be initialized with.
+    <td>The business key of the process instance is to be initialized with.
         The business key uniquely identifies the process instance in the context of the given process definition.</td>
   </tr>
   <tr>